witoldzol/whatthetype/README.md

 type_it_like_its_hot(data, update_files=True, backup_file_suffix=None, dump_intermediate_data=False)
 ```

-# CAUTION!!!
-This lib will OVERWRITE YOUR SOURCE FILES! ( It creates backup files before it does )
-Use SOURCE CONTROL before running this !!!!

 # What
 Inspects code at runtime, derives types from arguments and updates in-place source files with detected type hints and required imports.